cytoscape/cytoscape.js-elk/README.md

 See the [ELK.js documentation](https://github.com/OpenKieler/elkjs) and the [ELK algorithm options documentation](https://www.eclipse.org/elk/reference/algorithms.html) for more information.

+* Please note that setting `elk.edgeRouting` option to `ORTHOGONAL`, `POLYLINE` or `SPLINES` in `layered` layout style changes the style of the edges included in the layout to support bend points.
+The default option value `UNDEFINED`, however, uses the existing style of the edges.

 ## Build targets

 * `npm run test` : Run Mocha tests in `./test`